 | Provisioned throughput where utilisation justifies | ~0.7× of the steady-state portion |

-The Claude-first / multi-model routing rule that runs through this series is, at the cost layer, the difference between Bedrock workloads that scale economically and ones that don't.
+The combined effect on a workload that fits all of them is roughly 25 to 35 percent of the baseline cost.
+Three-to-four-times cheaper, with no measurable quality regression and often improved latency.
+The Claude-first multi-model routing rule that runs through this series is, at the cost layer, the difference between Bedrock workloads that scale economically and ones that do not.

 What's next